KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 If Net Control gives an assignment:

-Acknowledge that you are passing the instruction to Logistics Lead.
+Acknowledge that you are passing the instruction to Public Works Lead.
 Wait for the Game Master before reporting completion.

 ## Later Instructions